-- 1. Falcon Camp requires a medical form complete with a physician's signature for all campers, due June 1.
-The complete form is downloadable from our website.
-It must be completed and signed by the parent and the report of a physical examination signed by the physician.
+Falcon Camp requires ACA Camper Health History Form as well as the Recommendations for Licensed Medical Personnel complete with a physician's signature for all campers, due June 1.
+Both forms must be completed and signed by the parent and the report of a physical examination signed by the physician.
 Your physician should indicate on this form any special medical attention or medication needed at camp.
 The Falcon doctors and nurses will follow these instructions while your child attends camp.
 A registered nurse is on duty at camp and campers have access to his/her services as needed.
-If in doubt an expert will be consulted. - 2.
-Parent/Guardian Authorization Consent to Treatment, due June 1